Rodemfr/MicronetToNMEA/doc/user_manual/user_manual.md

 speed data on a PC.
 The understanding of the protocol went so well that MicronetToNMEA is now doing a lot more.
 It can:

-  - Send NMEA stream to your PC/Tablet with data on depth, water speed, wind, magnetic heading, GNSS positioning, speed, time, etc.
+  - Send or receive a NMEA stream to or from your PC/Tablet with data on depth, water speed, wind, magnetic heading, GNSS positioning, speed, time, etc.

-  - Send Heading data from the navigation compass to your Micronet’s displays (HDG).
+  - Send Heading data from the LSM303 navigation compass to your Micronet’s displays (HDG).

-  - Send GNSS data to your Micronet displays (LAT, LON, TIME, DATE, COG, SOG).
+  - Send GNSS data to your Micronet displays (LAT, LON, TIME, DATE, COG, SOG) and to your PC/Tablet.

-  - Send navigation data from OpenCPN or qtVlm to your Micronet displays (BTW, DTW, XTE, ETA).
+  - Send navigation data from your PC/Tablet (OpenCPN, qtVlm, avnav, etc.) to your Micronet displays (BTW, DTW, XTE, ETA).

 ## What is NOT MicronetToNMEA